sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/03 - Alex's Warning.md

 This was the third day that Alex had visited this Mafia Town bistro now.

-They realised pretty quickly what they would be dealing with it after the first day.
+They realised pretty quickly what they would be dealing with after the first day.
 Preferential treatment of Mafia first, long wait times, and barely edible food - but at least it *was* food.
 Barely.

 It was the only place that sold meals that wasn't Mafia exclusive, though, so it would have to do.